aaronj1335/aaronj1335.github.com/index.md

 texas][where], and even though i currently work on android stuff at google, my heart's still with the open web.

-i've got a couple kids, a wife that's way out of my league, and i’m [a Jesus follower][bible].
+i've got a few kids, a wife that's way out of my league, and i’m [a Jesus follower][bible].

 texas is home now, but i'm originally from indiana. i graduated from [purdue